decodingahmed/copilot-product-owner/GETTING_STARTED.md

 Each document includes user stories, acceptance criteria, technical details, and dependencies.

 ## How to Get the Best Results

+### 🎯 Ensure You're in ProductOwner Mode

+Before starting any conversation, **verify that ProductOwner mode is active**:

+- Look at the chat mode indicator at the top of Copilot Chat
+- It should display **"ProductOwner"**
+- If not, click the mode selector and choose **ProductOwner** from the list

 ### 💡 Effective Prompts